RushiaDeV/IG_Multi_Project/README.md

   - Hot Reload functionality to apply configuration changes without restart !
   - Stop and Hot Reload are actions safe by waiting bot idle to execute !
 - Many more to come ! 🥳

-**Check this [Project](https://github.com/hbollon/igopher/projects/1) to see all planned features for this tool!
-Feel free to suggest additional features to implement! 🥳**

 ## Getting Started